 What is Fertilization?

-Fertilization is a process of sexual reproduction in plants, which occurs after pollination and germination.
+In plants, fertilization is a process of sexual reproduction, which occurs after pollination and germination.

 Fertilization can be defined as the fusion of the male gametes (pollen) with the female gametes (ovum) to form a diploid zygote.
 It is a physicochemical process which occurs after the pollination of the carpel.
 The complete series of this process takes place in the zygote to develop into a seed.